self-actuated/actuated.com/posts/2023-10-24-arm-ci-cncf-ampere.md

 date: "2023-10-24"
 ---

-> This is a draft blog post, it has not been published yet.

-In this post, I'll explain the benefits of using native Arm servers for CI, why [Ampere Computing](https://amperecomputing.com/) and [The Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) are sponsoring a pilot of actuated for open source projects, and how you can get involved.
+In this post, we'll cover why [Ampere Computing](https://amperecomputing.com/) and [The Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) are sponsoring a pilot of actuated for open source projects, how you can get involved.

-## One year recap on actuated

-Over a year ago, we [announced actuated](https://actuated.dev/blog/blazing-fast-ci-with-microvms) and we were pleasantly surprised with the amount of people that responded who'd had a common experience with slow builds, running out of RAM, limited disk space, and a lack of an easy and secure way to run self-hosted runners.

-Fast forward today, and we have already run around 140k Firecracker VMs for customers.
-We see a mix of 64-Arm servers and fast bare-metal `x86_64` servers for CI, with both closed and open-source repositories being used.

-The main benefits are having access to bigger, faster and more specialist hardware.

-* For `x86_64` builds, we see about a 3x speed-up vs. using GitHub's hosted runners, in addition to being able to add more RAM and disk space to builds.
-* For Arm64, we see builds which take several hours or which fail to complete within a 6 hour window using QEMU, go down to 3-5 minutes.

-Vendors and consumers are becoming increasingly aware of the importance of the supply chain, [GitHub's self-hosted runner is not recommended for open source rpos](https://actuated.dev/blog/is-the-self-hosted-runner-safe-github-actions).
-Why?
-Due to the way side-effects can be left over between builds.
-Actuated uses a fresh, immutable, Firecracker VM for every build which boots up in less than 1 second and is destroyed after the build completes, which removes this risk.

-[Ellie Huxtable](https://www.linkedin.com/in/ellmh) is the maintainer of [Atuin](https://atuin.sh/), a popular open-source tool to sync, search and backup shell history.
-Her Rust build for the CLI took 90 minutes with QEMU, but was reduced to just 3 minutes with actuated, and a native Arm server.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Thanks to <a href="https://twitter.com/selfactuated?ref_src=twsrc%5Etfw">@selfactuated</a>, Atuin now has very speedy ARM docker builds in our GitHub actions!
-Thank you <a href="https://twitter.com/alexellisuk?ref_src=twsrc%5Etfw">@alexellisuk</a> 🙏<br><br>Docker builds on QEMU: nearly 90 mins<br>Docker builds on ARM with Actuated: ~3 mins</p>&mdash; Ellie Huxtable (@ellie_huxtable) <a href="https://twitter.com/ellie_huxtable/status/1715261549172936776?ref_src=twsrc%5Etfw">October 20, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-For Fluent Bit, one of their Arm builds was taking over 6 hours, which meant it always failed with a timed-out on a hosted runner.
-[Patrick Stephens](https://www.linkedin.com/in/patrickjkstephens/?originalSubdomain=uk), Tech Lead of Infrastructure at Calyptia reached out to work with us.
-We got the time down to 5 minutes by changing `runs-on: ubuntu-latest` to `runs-on: actuated-arm64`.

-Patrick shares about the experience on the Calyptia blog, including the benefits to their `x86_64` builds for the commercial Calyptia product: [Scaling ARM builds with Actuated](https://calyptia.com/blog/scaling-builds-with-actuated).
+We'll also give you a quick one year recap on actuated, if you haven't checked in with us for a while.

-## Announcing managed Arm CI for CNCF projects
+## Managed Arm CI for CNCF projects

-At KubeCon EU, I spoke to [Chris Aniszczyk](https://www.linkedin.com/in/caniszczyk/), CTO at the CNCF, and told him about some of the results we'd been seeing with customers and for Fluent Bit, which is a CNCF project.
+At KubeCon EU, I spoke to [Chris Aniszczyk](https://www.linkedin.com/in/caniszczyk/), CTO at the CNCF, and told him about some of the results we'd been seeing with actuated customers, including Fluent Bit, which is a CNCF project.
 Chris told me that many teams were either putting off Arm support all together, were suffering with the slow builds that come from using QEMU, or were managing their own infrastructure which was underutilized.

 [Equinix](https://deploy.equinix.com/) provides a generous amount of credits to the CNCF under [CNCF Community Infrastructure Lab (CIL)](https://github.com/cncf/cluster), including access to powerful Ampere Q80 Arm servers ([c3.large.arm64](https://deploy.equinix.com/product/servers/c3-large-arm64/)), that may at times be required by Equinix customers for their own Arm workloads.